All about a heart murmur

 What are the symptoms of a heart murmur?
 Can a heart murmur go away and, if so, how long does it usually last?
 Is there a cure for it?
 How do you know when you have a heart murmur?

-Lub-dub.
-Lub-dub.
-Lub-dub.
-This is the typical sound made by a normal heartbeat.
-A heart murmur, detectable with a stethoscope, is an abnormal sound, usually a “swoosh,” occurring during a heartbeat.
-Put simply, this is the sound of turbulent blood in or near your heart.
-Heart murmurs can have a few different causes, many of which are harmless.
-Some heart murmurs can go away (such as those caused by exercise) and some are always there (such as those caused by heart valve abnormalities).
-There is no cure per se, but this is largely because a heart murmur itself is not a disease.
+Lub-DUB.
+Lub-DUB.
+Lub-DUB.
+This is the sound made by a typical heartbeat.
+A heart murmur, detectable with a stethoscope, is an atypical sound, usually a “swoosh,” occurring during a heartbeat.
+Put simply, this is the sound of turbulent blood in or near the heart.
+Heart murmurs can have a few different causes, many of which are harmless, while others may indicate a health condition.
+There is no cure per se, but heart murmurs can disappear if the underlying condition of the heart murmur has been addressed.
+Keep on reading to learn more about the different kinds of heart murmurs, as well as what to do about them.

 There are two types of murmurs: innocent and abnormal.
-An innocent heart murmur is simply caused by the sound of blood moving rapidly through your heart.
-It is harmless and usually won’t be accompanied by any other symptoms.
+An innocent heart murmur is simply caused by the sound of blood moving rapidly through the heart.
+They're generally harmless and usually won’t be accompanied by any other symptoms.
 Innocent murmurs are quite common and can be caused by a variety of things.
 Some of these include:

 - Physical activity